dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   scheme's signature generation.
 As synonyms we might use 'dual signature'.
   For example, NIST defines a dual signature as "two or more signatures on a common message" [NIST_PQC_FAQ].
-For the same reason as above we will avoid using the term 'composite signature' although it sometimes appears as synonym for 'hybrid/dual signature'.
+For the same reason as above we will avoid using the term 'composite signature' although it sometimes appears as a synonym for 'hybrid/dual signature'.

 - Component (signature) scheme: Component signature schemes are the